sriramjiyer/MyScoopBucket/README.md

 scoop bucket add sriram https://github.com/sriramjiyer/MyScoopBucket.git
 ```

-## What software is available in this bucket
+## What Apps is available in this bucket

 App|Description
 ---|---